Build a simple LLM application with chat models and prompt templates

 Using Language Models

 First up, let’s learn how to use a language model by itself.
-LangChain supports many different language models that you can use interchangably - select the one you want to use below!
+LangChain supports many different language models that you can use interchangeably.
+For details on getting started with a specific model, refer to supported integrations.

 Pick your chat model: